Joseph Ferdinand of Bavaria: Heir of Charles II

-Death
+Death and legacy

-However, Joseph Ferdinand died on February 3, 1699, at the age of six, leaving the Spanish Succession uncertain again.
-His death was quite sudden, Joseph Ferdinand being gripped with seizures, vomiting and prolonged loss of consciousness.
-He was rumoured to have been poisoned, but nothing has been proven.
+Joseph Ferdinand died of smallpox on February 6, 1699, at the age of six, leaving the Spanish Succession uncertain again.
+His death was quite sudden, marked by seizures, vomiting and prolonged loss of consciousness.
+He was rumored to have been poisoned by his grandfather Leopold I, but nothing has been proven.
 He is buried in Brussels.
 With him the furthest line of descent possible from the marriage of Philip IV of Spain and his second wife and niece Mariana of Austria ended.